 Safety and Apparel Ltd's commitment

 Safety and Apparel Ltd will conduct its business honestly and ethically wherever we operate in the world.
-We will constantly improve the quality of our services, products and operations and will create a reputation for honesty, fairness, respect, responsibility, integrity, trust and sound business judgment.
-The ethical performance of this company is the sum of the ethics of the men and women who work here.
-Thus we are all expected to adhere to high standards of personal integrity.
+We will constantly improve the quality of our services, products and operations and will create a reputation for honesty, fairness, respect, responsibility, integrity, trust, and sound business judgment.
+The ethical performance of this company is the responsibility of the entire Safety and Apparel Ltd team and as such we demand a high standard of personal integrity.